-Most people tend to invest their savings and wealth in stocks either by direct investments or by purchasing units of mutual funds and ETFs.
+Most people tend to invest at least a portion of their savings and wealth in stocks either by direct investments or by purchasing units of mutual funds and ETFs.

 The standard deviation, a measure of volatility, for the stock market over the past five or six years has been around 10%.

 The average return of the S&P 500 during that time has been around 13%.
 So, an investor in most cases would have had returns range between a low of 3% and a high of 23%.

 Gold, on the other hand, had an average return of around 4% during the last five or six years and a standard deviation of about 16%.